exakat/exakat-docs/Reference/Rules/Classes/PropertyUsedInOneMethodOnly.rst

 Properties used in one method only may be used several times, and read only.
 This may be a class constant.
 Such properties are meant to be overwritten by an extending class, and that's possible with class constants.

 Properties that read and written may be converted into a variable, `static <https://www.php.net/manual/en/language.oop5.static.php>`_ to the method.
 This way, they are kept close to the method, and do not pollute the object's properties.
+This analysis consider that using the current object with a cast or with the `get_object_vars() <https://www.php.net/get_object_vars>`_ function is also a usage, and skip those properties.

+Note : properties used only once are not returned by this analysis.
+They are omitted, and are available in the analysis `Used Once Property`_.

 .. code-block:: php